unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

 -   The content description is required; it is based on looking at the photo and describing what is visible in the image
 -   Generally the description should not repeat information from other parts of the record (e.g., creator, creation date) and should provide more detail than the title
+-   The description should focus on what is in the image rather than context or assumptions about what might be happening
 -   There will generally be a placeholder entry labeled "content description" in the record

 **Step 1.** Start with "Photograph of"